Difference Between Hard Cost and Soft Cost

 |It is generally tangible in nature and the company needs to acquire assets and other resources to complete the construction project||It is generally intangible in nature and can be incurred on behalf of the client or otherwise.
 As it is not easy to estimate|

-This has a been a guide to Hard Cost vs Soft Cost.
-Here we discuss the top 4 differences between Hard Cost and Soft Cost along with infographics and comparison table.
+This has been a guide to Hard Cost vs Soft Cost.
+Here we discuss its top 4 differences along with infographics and comparison table.
 You may also have a look at the following articles –